 One thing I worry more about is her health, which has been pretty good so far.
 She’s had a number of colds with minimal issues however one respiratory virus did land her in the hospital for close to two weeks.
 Many children with Down syndrome are prone to complications from the common cold such as chronic ear infections and pneumonia.
 We added the RSV vaccine to her line of defense this year.

 Regarding her heart, she has a hole, or an atrial septal defect (ASD), which still has a 20% chance of closing but is unlikely.
 It’s not bothering her now, but over time it will have caused too much blood flow to her lungs.
 As a result, at around age 3 or 4 she will have a procedure to place a device to plug the hole.

 Update June 2016 – Gigi’s hole has reduced in size going from 5mm to 3mm.
 At 3mm no intervention is required!

 I’m a wife and mom of three amazing girls – our oldest is like a little mommy, our middle is a firecracker with a lot of sass, and our Gigi, born in November 2014, is a joy to all of us.
 I received a prenatal diagnosis of Trisomy 21 (Down syndrome) at 11 weeks of pregnancy through NIPT (Non-Invasive Prenatal Testing).
 I’ve been blogging since Gigi was born.
-My writing has been featured on The Mighty and will also be included in the 10th Anniversary Edition of the book Gifts: Mothers Reflect on How Children with Down Syndrome Enrich Their Lives.
+My writing has been featured on The Mighty, Yahoo!, and has also been included in the 10th Anniversary Edition of the book Gifts: Mothers Reflect on How Children with Down Syndrome Enrich Their Lives.